scalanlp/nak/README.md

 ## Introduction

-Nak is a library for machine learning and related tasks.
+Nak is a library for machine learning and related tasks, with a focus on having an easy to use API for some standard algorithms.
 It is formed from the OpenNLP Maxent package, and the intent is to evolve it as a Scala library with further capabilities.
 It will be developed in particular with the natural language processing library [Chalk](https://github.com/scalanlp/chalk) in mind.
 Use of [Breeze](https://github.com/scalanlp/breeze) is likely in Nak's future.

-Like Chalk, the name Nak comes from one of my Jason's stuffed elephants.
+Like Chalk, the name Nak comes from one of Jason's son's stuffed elephants.
 (He really likes elephants.)

 ## Using Nak